cyberphor/so2ban/README.md

 Blocks IP addresses from the Security Onion Console.

 ### How to Install so2ban on Security Onion
 **Step 1.** Download this GitHub repository using an Internet-accessible computer.
+Steps 2 to 4 were written for someone who has an air-gap instance of Security Onion.
+If this does not apply to you, skip ahead to Step 5.
 ```
 git clone https://github.com/cyberphor/so2ban.git
 ```